-In all areas of government a degree of tension between the executive and the legislators is inevitable, in view of their respective functions.
-There must be a division of power and responsibility that on the one hand ensures effective action by the executive without a potentially dangerous accumulation of power; and on the other, ensures popular support through legislative involvement but without risking paralysis of action.
-Establishing this balance between "efficiency" and "democracy" is crucial to ensuring effective government and is particularly salient to the field of defence.
+In all areas of government, a degree of tension between the executive and the legislators is inevitable in view of their respective functions.
+There must be a division of power and responsibility that on the one hand ensures effective action by the executive without a potentially dangerous accumulation of power, and on the other hand ensures popular support through legislative involvement but without risking paralysis of action.
+Establishing this balance between "efficiency" and "democracy" is crucial to ensuring effective government, and is particularly salient to the field of defense.

-The need to establish such a balance is both more important and more difficult in the field of defence than other fields of activity.
-Defence is not just another spending department.
-It brings with it certain characteristics and qualities that complicate the relationship between the executive and the parliament and increase the inherent potential for friction between the two branches.
-There are several reasons why defence makes things more difficult.

-First, because defence concerns the security of the nation and involves decisions to commit lives and expenditure for the nation's defence.
+The need to establish such a balance is both more important and more difficult in the field of defense than in other fields of activity.
+Defense is not just another spending department.
+It brings with it certain characteristics and qualities that complicate the relationship between the executive and the legislative bodies and increase the inherent potential for friction between the two branches.
+There are several reasons why defense makes these relationships more difficult.
+The first is that defense concerns the security of the nation and involves decisions to commit lives and expenditure for the nation's defense.
 Decisions of this magnitude impose an additional burden of responsibility on the political leadership to get things right and to ensure that decisions and policies enjoy popular support.

-Second, because defence involves the maintenance of armed forces.
-In any society the military assume a special and distinctive position, chiefly as the principal possessor of weapons and armaments.
-Furthermore, the military also represent a highly-organised and disciplined group, knit together by traditions, customs and working habits; but above all, by the need to work together and to depend on each other in times of crisis and conflict - a dependence which can literally mean the difference between life and death.
-Such dependence builds strong bonds and loyalties and requires a degree of cohesion and coherence that few other professionals can claim.
-It is these qualities - discipline, dedication and loyalty - that make the military profession different, and in some ways, distinct from society.
+The second reason is that defense involves the maintenance of armed forces.
+In any society, the military assume a special and distinctive position, chiefly as the principal possessor of weapons.
+Furthermore, the military also represent a highlyorganized and disciplined group, knit together by traditions, customs, and working habits, but above all by the need to work together and to depend on each other in times of crisis and conflict - a dependence that can literally mean the difference between life and death.
+Such dependence builds strong bonds and loyalties, and requires a degree of cohesion and group identity that few other professionals can claim.
+It is these qualities - discipline, dedication, and loyalty - that make the military profession different, and in some ways, distinct from society.

-There are those that argue that the changing nature of war and societal trends are diminishing these unique characteristics.
-This is not the place to discuss this issue in detail except to suggest that these values continue to provide the core of "soldiering" and what makes the military function in the armies of most Alliance countries.

-In addition the highly organised and structured character of military life tends to give military men a rather straightforward and uncomplicated view of the world, a view that contrasts and is often at odds with the more complex, and by comparison, apparently "murky" world of politics.
-The terms concession and compromise, essential to the balancing and reconciliation of competing interests in domestic and international politics, do not sit easily with the clarity and directness of assessment and decision which are essential characteristics of an effectively functioning military.
-This can lead to very different perceptions of the same problem and can represent a source of friction between the military and political sides.
-At a minimum, such friction is constrained to grumblings in the officers' mess over the doings of 'our political masters'.
-At the most extreme it can lead to military interference with, or defiance of, the government of the day.
-When such episodes have occurred it has been frequently because the military men have suggested an allegiance to a higher calling - the nation, the constitution - than the transient government of the day.
+There are those who argue that the changing nature of war and societal trends are mitigating these differences.
+This is not the place to discuss this issue in detail, except to suggest that these values continue to constitute the core of "soldiering" and characterize the personal interactions that make the military function in most Alliance countries.
+In addition, the highly organized and structured character of military life tends to give military men a rather straightforward and uncomplicated view of the world, a view that contrasts and is often at odds with the more complex and, by comparison, apparently "murky" world of politics.
+Concepts of concession and compromise, essential to the balancing and reconciliation of competing interests in domestic and international politics, do not mesh easily with the clarity and directness of assessment and decision that are essential characteristics of an effectively functioning military.
+This can lead to widely divergent perceptions of the same problem, and can represent a source of friction between military and political actors.8 At a minimum, such friction is constrained to grumblings in the officers' mess over the doings of "our political masters."
+At the most extreme, it can lead to military interference with, or defiance of, the government of the day.
+When such episodes have occurred, it has frequently been because the military men have suggested an allegiance to a higher calling - the nation, the constitution, the people - than the transient government of the day.9 Most of our